1. Scope / Purpose of this Policy

 Our Website is not directed at children, and we will not accept or request Personal Information from individuals we know to be under 13 years of age.
 If you believe we have inadvertently collected information about your child, please contact us and we will attempt to delete the information.

 b.
 Requests/Complaints Process.
 In compliance with the CCPA, Privacy Shield Principles, ReliaQuest commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact ReliaQuest at firstname.lastname@example.org or as otherwise described in section 26.
-ReliaQuest has further committed to refer unresolved Privacy Shield complaints to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgement of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact ReliaQuest at privacy@ReliaQuest.com or as otherwise described in section 26.
+ReliaQuest has further committed to refer unresolved Privacy Shield complaints to the American Arbitration Association.
+If you do not receive timely acknowledgement of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit http://go.adr.org/privacyshield.html for more information and to file a complaint.
 ReliaQuest has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.
 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.

 777 S Harbour Island Blvd., Suite 500